glowacki-dev/ruby-kaigi-notes/day-2/README.md

    **A**: The answer may be similar to the previous one.
 Most people probably thought that it's not the best language for the job

+## Koichi ITO - Improve Ruby coding style rules and Lint

+### Intro

+Contributions to Rails, recently a lot of work in RuboCop (writing new cops)

+RubyKaigi 2007 - talk on welcoming new people

+Rubocop is organized around departments and cops - an analogy to how the police works.
+If there is not a cop that you need, you can easily write your own.

+### Notes

+Whats the difference between style and lint?

+It's hard to define a style.
+There are many different coding styles (Minero Aoki, Shugo Maeda, Ruby Style Guide).
+RuboCop implements Ruby Style Guide by default.
+There are options allowing to change it's default behavior.
+Feel free to change the defaults to fit your needs.
+However, some options are missing and can't be easily changed in RuboCop.

+And now about lint.
+This focuses on things that can turn into bugs or is about things like code duplication.
+There will be a new lint cop in Ruby 2.6.
+For example interface of ERB changes in 2.6.
+It will now expect keyword arguments in initializer.

+What's difference between `ruby -w` and RuboCop?
+RuboCop works before execution, while you'll have to actually execute the method for the `-w` option.

+When doing code review and spotting an obvious offense it may be a good idea to create a cop for it so others could avoid the same mistake.
+Creating a new cop is really easy.
+You use a generator and write appropriate methods which instruct rubocop for patterns to match.
+Rubocop also gives you tools ot generate updated documentation.
+You can then create a pull request to rubocop so others could use your cop as well.

+The more people use your cop the more likely you are to find bugs and edge cases in it.
+Since RuboCop doesn't have a pre-release version the cop will be used by a lot of people once it's accepted.

+For example let's take a custom cop created by rails and used in their repository.
+After exporting it to RuboCop repository it would be possible for anyone using rails to keep the same style.
+Then, rails could drop their own implementation and actually use one that comes with rubocop.
+This allows whole community to write better code.